emacsmirror/repo-grep/README.md

 ## Development status

-`repo-grep` is feature-complete for my needs.
-I don't plan to add new features or accept pull requests.

-Feel free to use, fork, or adapt it as needed.
+`repo-grep` is regarded as feature-complete.
+Further enhancements or pull requests are not planned at present, but the code is available to use, fork or adapt under the licence terms.

-If you find `repo-grep` helpful, feel free to star the repository or recommend it to others who work with Emacs.
+If you find the package helpful, a star or a recommendation to other Emacs users is appreciated.

 ## Security

-Only local operations are performed; no remote code execution or data transmission.

-Inputs to external commands are carefully sanitised to prevent shell injection.

-Please review the code before use and report any security concerns.
+All operations are local; the package initiates no network connections and executes no remote code.
+Arguments passed to external commands are sanitised to mitigate shell-injection risks.
+Users are encouraged to review the source and report any security concerns via the issue tracker.